Francis Hay, 9th Earl of Erroll: Biography

 Erroll was imprisoned on suspicion of complicity in the attempt made by Francis Stewart, 5th Earl of Bothwell and Patrick Gray, 6th Lord Gray to surprise the king at Falkland in June 1592; and though he obtained his release, he was again proclaimed a rebel on account of the discovery of his signature to two of the Spanish Blanks, unwritten sheets subscribed with the names of the chief conspirators in a plot for a Spanish invasion of Scotland, to be filled up later with the terms of the projected treaty.
 After a failure to apprehend him in March 1593, Erroll and his companions were sentenced to abjure Roman Catholicism or leave the kingdom; and on their non-compliance were in 1594 declared traitors.

 At Midsummer 1594 the earl hosted his allies the earls of Angus and Huntly at Towie, and there were bonfires and drinking and dancing.
+The Jesuit James Gordon brought money from the Papal treasury for the rebel earls.
 On 3 October they defeated at Glenlivet a force sent against them under the Earl of Argyll.
 His men carried a banner showing a cross and the beheading of Mary, Queen of Scots.
 Erroll himself was severely wounded by a bullet in the arm and an arrow in the thigh.
 It was falsely rumoured that he came south to Callendar House, the home of his sister Helenor Hay, Countess of Linlithgow, and died.

 Old Slains Castle, his seat, was razed to the ground.
-The rebel lords left Scotland in 1595, and Erroll, on report of his further conspiracies abroad, was arrested by the states of Zeeland, but was afterwards allowed to escape.
-He returned to Scotland secretly in 1596.
+The rebel lords left Scotland in 1595, and Erroll, on report of his further conspiracies abroad, was arrested by the states of Zeeland, but was afterwards allowed to escape by Robert Denniston, Conservator of the Scottish Staple.
+Erroll returned to Scotland secretly in 1596.
 In March 1597 he was lodged in the Canongate of Edinburgh, and was in the especial favour of Anne of Denmark.
 On 20 June 1597 he abjured Roman Catholicism and made his peace with the Church of Scotland.
 He enjoyed the favour of the king, and in 1602 was appointed a commissioner to negotiate the union with England.

 A letter from the Privy Council about a pension paid to the Earl of Erroll in January mentions that one of his daughters served Anne of Denmark.

 His relations with the Kirk, however, were not so amicable.
 The reality of his conversion was disputed, and on 21 May 1608 he was confined to the city of Perth for the better resolution of his doubts, being subsequently declared an obstinate "papist", excommunicated, deprived of his estate, and imprisoned at Dumbarton; and after some further vacillation was finally released in May 1611.